kusuma6379/Final-Hackathon/README.md

-# 🧑‍💻  flight + hotel booking platform Testing Projec
+# 🧑‍💻  flight + hotel booking platform Testing Project
 This project focuses on the end-to-end testing of the **FlightSure Travel Booking Platform using the BlazeDemo website** as the testing application.
 It includes both manual and automated testing to check all major features of the flight booking system. 🚀

 ![image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRhWEH7pfwaNzo0UDflyIxW-M02VaDZ9Na0Ow&s)